René Goscinny: Awards and honors

 Since 1996, the René Goscinny Award is presented at the yearly Angoulême International Comics Festival in France as an encouragement for young comic writers.

 According to UNESCO's Index Translationum, Goscinny, as of August 2017, was the 20th most-translated author, with 2,200 translations of his work.

 On 23 January 2020, a life-sized bronze statue of Goscinny was unveiled near his former home in Paris.
 It was the first public statue in Paris dedicated to a comic book author.

 Filmography

+Studios Idéfix

+Studios Idéfix was an animation studio founded on 1 April 1974 by Goscinny, Uderzo and Morris.

+Its logo, designed by Uderzo, is a parody of MGM's logo, with Dogmatix (known in French as Idéfix) instead of Leo and a banner reading "Delirant Isti Romani", instead of "Ars Gratia Artis".

+History

+In the fall of 1973, Goscinny, Uderzo, Morris and their publisher Georges Dargaud joined forces to create their own animation studio, the Idéfix studios.
+At the time, launching the creation of a cartoon feature film in France was complex, considering that France no longer had a major animation studio ever since the closure in 1952 of Les Gémeaux, ruined by the project of The Shepherdess and the Chimney Sweep.

+Prior to Idéfix, the works of the founders were animated and adapted to films by Belvision Studios, based at Brussels in Belgium.